 Optional higher cover through 1 additional rider of Critical Illness Benefit.

-This plan can be provided to people with hazardous occupation with additional premium.
+This plan can be provided to people with hazardous occupations with additional premium

 Premiums paid – The premiums paid for the plan are exempt from taxation under Section 80C of the Income Tax Act.
 The maximum exemption that can be availed is Rs.
 1.5 lakhs.